ykisana/Reverse-Image-Search/README.md

 # Shopify Developer Internship Challenge - Summer 2021

 Image repository with reverse image search and single/bulk photo additions.
+Implemented in Python using OpenCV

 ## How to use
 1. Open run.py, this will take you to the proper prompts